First passage percolation in hostile environment is not monotone: Analysis of FPPHE on a finite tree: proof of Proposition

 Once we fix an arbitrarily small constant $\uep{e0}>0$, ``Step 1'' and ``Step 2'' below deal with the cases $i\leq \lceil (1-\uep{e0})m \rceil $ and $i> \lceil (1-\uep{e0})m \rceil $ respectively.
 From now on, in order to avoid cumbersome notation, instead of writing $\lceil (1-\uep{e0})m \rceil$ we only write $ (1-\uep{e0})m$.

 \nep{e0} \textbf{Step 1. } Fix an arbitrarily small constant $\uep{e0}>0$.
 We start by showing that the probability that there is a seed at some generation $i\leq (1-\uep{e0})m $ that originates a $\Fl$ process which will reach level $m$ much quicker than expected, decreases exponentially fast in $m$.
-The underlying idea is that $\Fl$ has to cross at least $\uep{e0}m$ edges, and since $m$ is large, this is unlikely.
-To prove this we exploit a connection between the passage time of a first passage percolation process and a suitably defined continuous-time branching random walk.
+The underlying idea is that if $i\leq (1-\uep{e0})m $, then, in order to reach generation $m$, $\Fl$ has to cross at least $\uep{e0}m$ edges, and since $m$ is large, this is unlikely.
+This step then will show that if $\Fl$ does occupy $W$, then it is more likely that it did so from a seed within distance $\uep{e0}m$ of $W$.

 \textbf{Step 2. } Subsequently, we take care of what happens at levels $i $ for $ (1-\uep{e0})m \leq i \leq m$.
-In order to do this, we have to consider what has happened on the tree up to level $ (1-\uep{e0})m $.
+Since the seed is close to $W$, we cannot argue that the path traversed by $\Fl$ from the seed to $W$ has a large delay with respect to what $\Fo$ would have had.
+Note that with probability at least $\mu$ the fastest path to $W$ will have a seed in its last vertex before reaching $W$.
+Therefore, in order to give an upper bound to the probability that $W$ is occupied by $\Fl$, we will consider what happened on the tree before level $(1-\uep{e0})m$.
 For simplicity, set $j:=m-i$; here is the idea behind this procedure. \begin{itemize} \item[(i)] We show that for all $j\in \{1, \ldots , \lfloor \uep{e0}m \rfloor \} $, it is likely that \emph{all} vertices of type $\Fo$ at level $j$ are infected within some time proportional to $j$. \item[(ii)] Fix $j\in \{1, \ldots , \lfloor \uep{e0}m \rfloor \} $.
 We consider the (unique, if any) geodesic of vertices infected by $\Fo$ started at each vertex at level $j$ described in (i), and ended at the first infected vertex at level $m-j$.
-Note that up to level $m-j-1$ such line consists of vertices infected by $\Fo$, whereas the one at level $m-j$ can be either of type $\Fo$ or a seed. \item[(iii)] Via the aforementioned connection between first passage percolation and a continuous-time branching random walk, we show that all vertices at level $m-j$ described in (ii) are infected within a short period of time. \item[(iv)] Next, we show that the probability that among the first-infected particles described in (iii) there is a non-seed originating a $\Fo$ process that infects level $m$ before any other process does is high. \end{itemize}
+Note that up to level $m-j-1$ such line consists of vertices infected by $\Fo$, whereas the one at level $m-j$ can be either of type $\Fo$ or a seed. \item[(iii)] We use a relation between first passage percolation and a continuous-time branching random walk, as well as concentration results for the latter, to show that all vertices at level $m-j$ described in (ii) are infected within a time that is very concentrated around its expected value (which is of order $m-j$). \item[(iv)] Next, we show that the probability that among the first-infected particles described in (iii) there is a non-seed originating a $\Fo$ process that infects level $m$ before any other process does is high. \end{itemize}